vrokad/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

    # cd to directory where you have 300 GB of free storage space to create your workspaces
    mkdir <WORKSPACE_DIR>
    cd <WORKSPACE_DIR>
-   repo init -u https://github.com/quic-yocto/qcom-manifest -b qcom-linux-kirkstone -m <manifest release tag>
+   repo init -u https://github.com/quic-yocto/qcom-manifest -b qcom-linux-scarthgap -m <manifest release tag>
    # Example, <manifest release tag> is qcom-6.6.52-QLI.1.3-Ver.1.1_qim-product-sdk-1.1.2.xml
    repo sync

 .. note::
-   For the steps to set up environment and build software images, see :ref:`Build QIMP SDK image <section_lrb_1nd_fbc>`.
+   For the steps to set up environment and build software images, see :ref:`Build QIMP SDK image <build_qimp_sdk_image_unreg>`.

-.. _section_bgr_hfk_ybc_vinayjk_07-04-24-2242-31-273:

 Download layers for the QIRP SDK build by using the manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^